MSDA-LifeCycleAgents/mlaf-arduino/README.md

 * NtpClientLib
 * ESP8266mDNS

+## TO-DO(crashes)
+### The problem
+The Program crashes when it receives a message from JADE. it goes wrong in the file (...) in the function (...)

+### What we've tried already
+the things that we've already tried are:
+* All the different methodes to convert a string into a char array that we could find.
+*
+* Looked at the memory usage of the program and it seems okay (still not sure if it actually is)
+*

-### TinyXML-2
+### Third-party libraries
-This project uses the TinyXML-2 library by Lee Thomason (source code included in the project repository: `tinyxml2.cpp` and `tinyxml2.h`).
+This project uses the TinyXML-2 library by Lee Thomason (source code included in the project).
 This library is provide under the following license:

 ```
 Original code by Lee Thomason (www.grinninglizard.com)